How to Scale an Engineering Team in a Startup?

 I feel that if you nail down the art of translating business needs to technology deliverables, you will get extra time for execution.

 As a precondition to close a deal with a premium publisher, we had to develop a feature to cap the frequency of advertising.
-The core product was written in PHP, and we didn’t have a dedicated PHP person at that time.
+We wrote the core program in PHP, and we didn’t have a dedicated PHP person at that time.
 We had no time to acquire it since it was an on-demand request.
 So, one of the senior Java developers with a fundamental understanding of PHP took it up as a challenge and delivered the feature on time which helped us in acquiring the premium publisher.

 You can have the best recruiters on your side, but even they cannot salvage you in such situations.

 Often, organizations follow a bottom-up approach for induction.
-However, in our case, we followed a top-down approach where the leads are involved in explaining business goals and metrics to the new team members.
-They are closely involved in the induction process.
+However, in our case, we followed a top-down approach where the leads explain business goals and metrics to the new team members.
+They are also a part of the induction process.
 Along with a top-down induction process, an evolving team structure is equally important.
 Initially, we started with two team members and gradually scaled to form sub-teams such as the engineering team and the customer focus team.

 After scaling an engineering team for this startup, I was able to apply the same guidelines to scale multiple teams for other startups successfully.